The official blog of the Lung Institute.

 - Practice mindfulness.
 Begin a daily meditation or prayer routine that emphasizes deep breathing.
 Five to ten minutes per day of relaxed and focused breathing can improve your oxygen intake and reduce stress.

 - Eat fresh, iron-rich foods.
 Your diet can, to some extent, influence your blood’s ability to absorb oxygen.
 Certain foods can help improve your oxygen levels in the blood.
 Focus on iron-rich foods such as meat, poultry, fish, legumes and green leafy vegetables.
 These dietary choices can correct an iron deficiency, which could increase your body’s ability to process oxygen and make you feel more energetic.

-Trying these 5 tips to increase blood O2 levels in combination with trying alternative treatment options, such as stem cell therapy, could help you on your path to easier breathing.
+Trying these 5 tips to increase blood O2 levels in combination with trying alternative treatment options, such as cellular therapy, could help you on your path to easier breathing.
 If you or a loved one suffers from chronic lung disease, contact the Lung Institute at (800) 729-3065 to speak with one of our well-qualified patient coordinator about improving your quality of life.